19hours/sg-statutes/Acts/Medical Registration Act.md

 12. The University of London Medical Schools, as follows:

-(a) King’s College London School of Medicine
+(a) Kings College London

+School of Medicine

 MB BS

-(b) Imperial College London
+(b) Barts and The London Queen Mary’s School of Medicine and Dentistry

 MB BS

-(c) Barts and The London Queen Mary’s School of Medicine and Dentistry
+(c) Royal Free and University College Medical School

 MB BS

-(d) Royal Free and University College Medical School

-MB BS

-(e) St. George’s University of London
+(d) St. George’s University of London

 MB BS